Skip to main content

 The Commonwealth Fund has a longstanding interest in tracking the performance of health care in the United States.
 Since 2006, our health system scorecards have measured how well the nation performs relative to achievable benchmarks for access, quality, efficiency, outcomes, and equity.
 And, since 2004, Fund case studies have explored promising practices and models across the country for delivering better, more efficient health care.

-The Fund’s Tracking Health System Performance program seeks to inform and engage policymakers, health system leaders and practitioners, community leaders, and the public by:
+The Fund’s Tracking Health System Performance initiative seeks to inform and engage policymakers, health system leaders and practitioners, community leaders, and the public by:

 • Monitoring and assessing health system performance at the national, state, and local levels, including the effects of changes in policy and practice.